adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 The factory presets are as follows:

  - **Default**
-   - A balanced preset that should work fine for most driving styles without being too obtrusive.
+   - A balanced preset that should work fine for most driving styles without being too intrusive.
 It's somewhere in-between the Responsive and Stable presets.
  - **Responsive**
    - A bit more "direct" feeling than the Default preset and provides less assistance overall.
  - **Stable**